 Finding the Best Places to Retire Since 2006!

-Overview: Grand Junction sits on a scenic high desert plateau west of the Rocky Mountains in western Colorado.
+Mellow Grand Junction sits at the confluence of the Colorado River and the Gunnison River on a high desert plateau west of the Rocky Mountains in rugged western Colorado.
 It dates from the 1880s and has had a history of cattle ranching, farming and energy exploration.
-Today, it is growing and home to Mesa University (11,000 students).
+Today, it is home to Mesa University (11,000 students).

 Climate: This area has a semi-arid to arid climate.
 Summer temperatures can reach 100 degrees, and winter temperatures are in the teens, 20s and 30s.
 On average, the area receives 8 inches of rain and 20 inches of snow per year.
 The elevation is 4,640 feet above sea level.